ActiveState/documentation-public/content/start/security.md

 ---
 title: "Security and Compliance"
-description: "Hello security."
 ---

-Note: **Security & Compliance** is available for Organizations on the Business and Enterprise tiers.

-The **Security & Compliance** tab in each organization provides access to the security features of the Platform.
  Security & Compliance enables you to automatically identify out-of-date or unsecure Python packages running in your environment.
 To begin, you need to complete a few configuration steps to specify the applications to scan and how to organize the scan results in the Platform.

+Note: The **Security & Compliance** tab provides access to the security features of the Platform.
+It is available for Organizations on the Business and Enterprise tiers.

 ### Configuring Security & Compliance